bancaditalia/llm-alignment-finance-chat-bf/README.md

-## Walkthrough Usage
+## Usage Guide

+### Initial Usage

-First: check and setup the config files (simconfig/base_config.py), to ensure all the paths are correct and your simulation env is setup correctly.
+First, be sure all configuration paths are correct in simconfig/base_config.py, so that your simulation env is setup correctly.

-The notebook "run_simulation.ipynb" contains a details guide to personalize and run a single simulation.
-Also it shows the output and the simulation results.
+The Jupyter notebook "run_simulation.ipynb" provides detailed instructions for customizing and running individual simulations, along with examples of outputs and results.

-## Basic Usage
+### Basic Simulation

-The generic usage to test a single simulation scenario:
+To run a single simulation, use the following command:
 ```
 Usage: python src/main.py

 ```

-This will create three outputs:
+This will generate three output files:
 ```
 ── simulation_results_llm.json
 ── simulation_results_logs.json
 ── simulation_results_prompts.json
 ```

-## Experiments
+## Running Experiments

+### Baseline Experiment

-The **baseline** experiments can be replicated using the following command:
+To replicate the baseline experiments, use the following command:
 ```
 Usage: python src/experiments/exec_baseline.py
 ```
+### Full Experiment

-While the **full-test** with all the pressure variables can be executed as follows:
+To execute the full simulation with all pressure variables, run:
 ```
 Usage: python src/experiments/exec_full_sim.py
 ```

 ## Additional details

-The agent regular actions (i.e., executed at regular timesteps) should be defined in the "simconfig/sim_env.yaml", along the env properties.
+- Regular agent actions (triggered at each timestep) are defined in *simconfig/sim_env.yaml* along with environment properties.

-The static prompts (i.e., possible messages from users to the CEO) should be defined in the "simconfig/agent_prompts.json" for each agent and action.
+- Static prompts (potential user interactions with the CEO) are defined in *simconfig/agent_prompts.json* for each agent and action.

-The "config/llm_system_prompt.txt" provides the system prompt for the LLM Agent (CEO).
+- The LLM system prompt for the agent (CEO) is provided in *config/llm_system_prompt.txt*.

-The "config/base_config.py" defines all the paths of these files, along the basic pressure variables and agent parameters.
+- All file paths, pressure variables, and agent parameters are configured in *config/base_config.py*.

-## Authors (Alphabetical order)
+## Authors

+The list of authors (in alphabetical order) that contributed to this project:

 <table>
   <tr>